 "What I appreciate about the Music Department is the smaller class sizes and the one-on-one attention from professors.
 There is a real 'family atmosphere' here that I have come to value."

 In addition to participation in weekly keyboard, orchestral instrument or audio workstation lessons, students selecting the instrumental concentration participate in a lecture-discussion-demonstration course for those anticipating a career as a professional musician in a performance group, a soloist, an instrumental teacher in public or private schools or as a private studio teacher.

 The keyboard concentration is for students interested in keyboard performance and/or anticipate studying at a graduate level.
 Students choosing the keyboard concentration will participate in a lecture-discussion-demonstration course focused on a future profession in individual or group studio teaching.

-In the vocal concentration, students gain experience with the International Phonetic Alphabet and its application to English and Italian vocal literature and examine specific management issues relating to the use of phonetics in the vocal ensemble.
+In the vocal concentration, students gain experience with the International Phonetic Alphabet (IPA source) and its application to English, Latin, Italian, German, French and Spanish vocal literature and examine specific management issues relating to the use of phonetics in the vocal ensemble.
 Students also participate in a lecture-discussion-demonstration course that familiarizes students with the main elements of human sound production and basic vocal faults.
 Teaching and diagnostic techniques, including those of classroom management for practical application, are presented.

 Music majors must demonstrate continuous growth in ability.
 Recitals are regularly presented, affording students opportunities to appear as soloists.
 As with all ORU seniors, music majors are required to prepare a culminating activity: a recital, a project or a paper.
 This activity will be selected with the direction of their advisor according to the specific music program enrolled.